 Our California auto fraud atorneys help consumers like you that have been sold a car with undisclosed frame damage.
 When you call our office today, we will offer a free legal consultation, and we’ll even run your VIN number to find out if there is any frame damage reported on your title.

 Our lawyers will review all your documentation to determine if you have a case to sue the dealership.
-If you have a strong case, we are willing to accept your case on contingency, which means that there is no cost to you.
+If you have a strong case, we are willing to accept your case on contingency, which means very little is required from you to file the case..
 If you think you were sold a used car with frame damage, call our auto fraud attorneys now.